huseyin1tozluyurt/ArduinoProjects/README.md

 If the gamer presses to the wrong button,then the system restart game buzzing nothing except for the specific sound of each button that corresponds each led for 1 time.
 If the gamer presses to the correct button for his move,then all LED's blinks for 3 times and buzzer sounds for 3 times at the same time as victory message,then system remakes a game.

+Area of Usage:This project can be used as a toy for kids to enhance their memory capabilities as virtually and audiotory.

 Materials Used:LED,Button,Buzzer,Arduino Nano,Resistors.

-Enhancement ideas:
-Implementation of IR remote controller instead of buttons.
+Enhancement ideas:Implementation of IR remote controller instead of buttons.

-Areas of Usage:This project can be used as a toy for kids to enhance their memory capabilities as virtually and audiotory.